 As we move forward with our master planned communities, we expect to explore funding opportunities for the future development of our projects.
-Such funding opportunities could come from a variety of sources, such as joint ventures with financial partners, debt financing, or the Company's issuance of additional common stock.
+Such funding opportunities could come from a variety of sources, such as joint ventures with financial partners, debt financing, or our issuance of additional common stock.